yangezheng/Memora/README.md

 1. Visit Memora
 2. Log in with World ID (via MiniKit)
 3. Upload video + journal description
-4. (Optional) Scene is reconstructed as 3D Gaussian Splat
+4. Scene is reconstructed as 3D Gaussian Splat
 5. Bundle is stored on Filecoin (via Lighthouse)
 6. CID is logged on-chain via smart contract
 7. User can revisit the memory or query it with AI later